 Instead of using a roasted whole turkey carcass to make turkey broth, this recipe uses fresh turkey like you would for chicken stock.
 For 3-4 quarts of rich broth, start with 7 pounds of turkey pieces.
 See the recipe card for measurements.

 - Turkey: Use what parts are available at the butcher or store.
 Remove as much skin as possible.
 This helps degrease the broth from the start.
-Buy legs, thighs, backs or necks.
+Buy legs, thighs, backs, or as I usually do, a combination.

 - Onions: Brown, yellow or sweet all work.
 Don't use red because of the color.
 Onions add a rich savory depth of flavor and are a basic part of all broth, soups, stews and many recipes.